-WASHINGTON - Four major universities are joining theater companies in Boston, Baltimore, Washington and Atlanta in a project to commission new plays, music and dance compositions about the Civil War and its lasting legacy.
+WASHINGTON - Four major universities are joining theater companies in Boston, Baltimore, Washington and Atlanta in a project to commission new plays, music and dance compositions about the Civil War and its lasting legacy 150 years later.

-The National Civil War Project announced Thursday in Washington will involve programming over the next two years to mark the 150th anniversary of the war between North and South.
+The National Civil War Project is being announced Thursday in Washington and will involve programming over the next two years to mark the 150th anniversary of the war between the North and the South.
 Beyond commissioning new works, organizers plan for university faculty to integrate the arts into their academic programs on campus.

-Each collaboration will evoke unique perspectives on the Civil War from each region.
+Each collaboration will evoke unique perspectives on the Civil War in each region.

-At Harvard, a piece called "The Boston Abolitionists" about the abolitionist movement and the trial of a fugitive slave will be performed in May.
-Separately, Matthew Aucoin, an assistant conductor at the Metropolitan Opera, is using Walt Whitman's poetry about being a medic to compose an opera.
+At Harvard, a new piece called "The Boston Abolitionists" about the abolitionist movement and the trial of a fugitive slave will be performed in May.
+Separately, Matthew Aucoin, an assistant conductor at the Metropolitan Opera, is using Walt Whitman's poetry about being a medic to develop a new opera.

 In Atlanta, Alliance Theatre and Emory will develop a new theatrical production of U.S. Poet Laureate Natasha Trethewey's Pulitzer Prize-winning book "Native Guard," with a workshop planned for 2014.
-It recounts the story of a black Civil War regiment assigned to guard white Confederate soldiers on an island off Mississippi's Gulf Coast.
+It recounts the story of a black Civil War regiment assigned to guard white Confederate soldiers on Ship Island off Mississippi's Gulf Coast.

-Arena Stage Artistic Director Molly Smith, who helped guide the project, said this is a chance to reevaluate the Civil War in the context of issues that resonate today in American life, from gay rights and gun rights to voting rights in the states.
+Arena Stage Artistic Director Molly Smith, who helped guide the project, said this is a chance to reevaluate the Civil War and consider the issues that still resonate in American life.

 "This is an anniversary of what is arguably one of the most important times in American history," she said.
 "And the same questions behind state rights and civil rights continue to infuse who we are as a country."